HsuChe/Stock-Market-Analysis/README.md

 # Conclusion

 This VBA homework assignment allows us to iterate through over 2 million rows of stocks and perform analysis on the information provided for this.
-This demonstrates the power of VBA to perform massive tasks while still keeping all the trappings of Microsoft Excel's GUI.
+This demonstrates the power of VBA to perform massive tasks while maintaining all the trappings of Microsoft Excel's GUI.
 It really is the best of both words.